Growth of conditional complexity with file size

 Two interesting data-sets in one week, with 10-days still to go until Christmas 🙂

-Update: Fitting the same equation to the data from a later paper by the same group, based on mobile applications written in Swift and Objective-C, also produces a well-fitted regression model (apart from the term specifying an interactions between pred and Number of Files).
+Update: Fitting the same equation to the data from a later paper by the same group, based on mobile applications written in Swift and Objective-C, also produces a well-fitted regression model (apart from the term specifying an interactions between and ).

 Update: Thanks to Frank Busse for reminding me of the FAA report An Investigation of Three Forms of the Modified Condition Decision Coverage (MCDC) Criterion, which contains detailed information on the 20,256 conditionals in five Ada programs.
 The number of conditionals containing a given number of clauses is fitted by a power law (exponent is approximately -3).